ecohealthalliance/geoname-annotator-training/resolved_geoannotated_data/written_2_technical_government_Media_Law_Schools.txt.md

-brutal and you&#x27;re almost guaranteed to struggle for a couple of years before there&#x27;s a light at the end of the tunnel,&quot; said Fred Rooney, director of the Community Legal Resource Network at City University of <ignore  id='undefined'>New York</ignore> School of Law, from which the lawyers of the newly formed Cates, Katalinic &amp; Lund graduated last May. &quot;But if our graduates don&#x27;t do it, the millions of people who cannot access justice in this country will continue to soar.&quot;
+brutal and you&#x27;re almost guaranteed to struggle for a couple of years before there&#x27;s a light at the end of the tunnel,&quot; said Fred Rooney, director of the Community Legal Resource Network at City University of New York School of Law, from which the lawyers of the newly formed Cates, Katalinic &amp; Lund graduated last May. &quot;But if our graduates don&#x27;t do it, the millions of people who cannot access justice in this country will continue to soar.&quot;